 After graduating from Harvard, I stayed on as a Research Fellow at the Managing the Atom Project and the International Security Program at the Harvard Kennedy School, which gave me an amazing opportunity to learn that historians of science don’t think about nuclear issues at all in the same way that people interested in non-proliferation do.
 Learning how to speak to people interested in policy about the uses of history without doing a lot of damage to the quality of the historical narrative (i.e. making it too simple or reductionist) has been a long-term project of mine as well.

 I’ve also been a database programmer and worked as a graphic designer and web developer more or less continuously with the above.
-I live in Washington, DC — according to my NUKEMAP, I live within 4 kilotons of the Capitol, and 45 kilotons from the White House.
-My wife also has a Ph.D. in the History of Science, and teaches at a private high school in the DC metro area.
+I live in Hoboken, New Jersey, just across the river from mid-town Manhattan.
+According to my NUKEMAP, I live within the 5 psi pressure ring of a 100 kiloton airburst centered on the Empire State Building.
+My wife also has a Ph.D. in the History of Science, and teaches at a private high school in New York City.

-If you want to get in touch with me for whatever reason, please feel free to e-mail me at wellerstein (at) gmail (dot) com.
-My office phone number (normal business hours) is (301) 209-3168.
-I’m best to contact by e-mail, though.
+If you want to get in touch with me for whatever reason, please feel free to e-mail me at email@example.com.
+I am bad at answering phones and returning calls, so you should really just e-mail.

 My personal (academic) webpage is at alexwellerstein.com, where you can see my papers, talks, CV, postcard collection, and other miscellaneous things.

-You can get regular updates related to my posts by following my Twitter account, @wellerstein.
-I’m also on Facebook, and don’t mind being “friends” with people I don’t really know (though I filter things quite a bit).
+You can get regular updates related to my posts by following my Twitter account, @wellerstein, or by using the “e-mail subscription” service linked to on the task bar (I do not use this for spam of any sort — it is run by WordPress.com and works automatically).
 I’m also on Google Plus but I only really use that as a way of posting blog posts; I don’t interact much on there (who does?).

-All opinions, facts, stories, nonsense, and sense expressed here are purely the points of view of the author, Alex Wellerstein, and not attributable to, nor should be considered condoned by, the organizations who have employed me in the past, nor my current employers at the American Institute of Physics.
+All opinions, facts, stories, nonsense, and sense expressed here are purely the points of view of the author, Alex Wellerstein, and not attributable to, nor should be considered condoned by, the organizations who have employed me in the past, nor my current employers.